Apolinario Mabini: Prime Minister of the Philippines

 Shortly after Aguinaldo's return to the Philippines from exile in Hong Kong in May 1898, he tasked Mabini with helping him establish a government.
 Mabini authored the June 18, 1898, decree which established the Dictatorial Government of the Philippines.
 After the Malolos Constitution, the basic law of the First Philippine Republic, was promulgated on January 21, 1899, Mabini was appointed Prime Minister and also Foreign Minister.
 He then led the first cabinet of the republic.

+Mabini often clashed with the Malolos Congress, as he believed the legislative body’s powers increasingly infringed upon those of the executive branch.
+A notable instance of his uncompromising character occurred when his nomination to the Supreme Court was challenged on the basis of his physical disability; when told he could not serve because he was lame, Mabini famously retorted, "Why?
+Does the job entail a lot of walking?".
+In a memorandum to President Emilio Aguinaldo in January 1899, Mabini formally warned against constitutional provisions that would require Congress to approve all cabinet appointments, fearing it would undermine executive authority.

+Serving as both Prime Minister and the nation's first Secretary of Foreign Affairs, Mabini acted as a key adviser to Aguinaldo, often referred to as the government’s cámara negra (Black Cabinet).
+He is noted by historians for his personal integrity, having entered and departed from government service in poverty despite the significant influence he wielded.

+Mabini remained vigilant against the influence of the local elite on state affairs.
+He strongly advised the President against a proposed loan scheme involving wealthy individuals, which would have been secured by the rentals of government estates.
+Under this proposal, a "Permanent Commission" of the Board of Treasury—composed of major stockholders—would have been empowered to oversee the Treasury and utilize income from personal taxes if estate rentals proved insufficient.
+Mabini cautioned that this arrangement would effectively grant the Board control over the government’s finances, arguing that "if they controlled the purse, then they controlled the government".

 Mabini found himself in the center of the most critical period in the new country's history, grappling with problems until then unimagined.
 Most notable of these were his negotiations with Americans, which began on March 6, 1899.
 The United States and the Philippine Republic were embroiled in extremely contentious and eventually violent confrontations.
 During the negotiations for peace, Americans proffered Mabini autonomy for Aguinaldo's new government, but the talks failed because Mabini's conditions included a ceasefire, which was rejected.
 Mabini negotiated once again, seeking for an armistice instead, but the talks failed yet again.
 Eventually, feeling that the Americans were not negotiating 'bona fide,' he forswore the Americans and supported war.
 He resigned from government on May 7, 1899.